AdityaGuhagarkar/adityaguhagarkar.github.io/_pages/about.md

 I am a Master’s student at the **University of Michigan**, Department of **Electrical and Computer Engineering (ECE)**, specializing in **wireless communications**, **5G/6G physical layer**, **AI-native RAN**, and **vehicular networks**.
 I aspire to develop intelligent and reliable communication systems for **smart cities** and **connected mobility**.

 Before Michigan, I completed my undergraduate studies at the **Indian Institute of Technology Indore**, majoring in **Electrical Engineering**, where I engaged in research on wireless systems and published at international conferences.
+I was awarded the **Institute Gold Medal for Best All-Rounder** for my work during my bachelor's.

 ---